vedp2003/NBASalaryDataAnalysis/README.md

 3. **Random Forest Regressor**:
    - Enhanced the model by reducing overfitting and improving robustness.
 This works by combining the predictions of multiple decision trees.
 This turned out to be the best model with a relatively high R² value.

+### Advanced Statistic Concepts
+1. **PRESS, Cp, Neural Network, Bootstrapping, K-fold cross-validation**:
+   - Helped evaluate the model's performance and analyze how robust it was

 ### Interactive Dashboard
 1. Integrated an user interactive dashboard using `ipywidgets` to dynamically input player statistics and predict salaries.
 2. Added a slider and textboxs for value inputs.